citrontruc/personal-notes/APISystemDesign.md

 ## Saga pattern

 See notebook.
 We have a central service which coordinates microservices.
 The central service sends requests in queues and checks other queues to see where we are.
 Is a SPOF.
 We could have the micro services talk to one another directly but then they would be coupled.
+No need for lock, everything is handled by central coordinator.

+**Careful**: need procedure to undo changes done by one service in case of failure.
+Monitoring becomes quite complicated.
+Sometimes, it is easier to have an event bus.

 ## Strangler fig pattern

 We gradually replace a legacy system with a microservice architecture.
 New system gradually takes responsabilities until fully replaced.
+Works well with api gateway.

+Reduces risk of migration. if you want test perdio, have legacy and new software compute solution and compare them.
+Legacy system sends solutions.
+No user disruption.

+**Careful**: more complicated for users.
+Requires additional infrastructure.
+Testing is more complex.

+Use when move to cloud or there are outdated services you want to modernize.

+## Sidecar

+You bundle a sidecar service in your containers.
+The sidecar handles logging, events and networking.
+Allows you to separate concerns and change side activities without modifying services.
+You can handle multiple sidecars if you want.

+Gives reusable components of code, standardized implementation of traffic management, security & observability.
+Sidecar can be the one listrning to event bus while the service only handles code logic.

+**Careful**: increase each service size.
+Orchestration of deployments when you change the sidecar.
+Latency?

+## Anti-corruption layer

+Have a layer betweeen your services and outside services to normalize data and check their values before transmitting them.

+**CAREFUL**: bottleneck + you need to change it every time external services change.